ECS189E/project-f19-tutorntutee/README.md

 TutorView:
 Search for course/tutee.
 Upload which course he/she want to tutot then we can display in TuteeView.
 An option to fulfill his/her personal information, like major, graduate or undergraduate, which courses has taken.

+Database:
+database for user information
+database for tutee needed
+database for tutor needed

 ### Sprint Two